29yabuki/Fuku-Apparel/README.md

 # <p align="center">Fuku Apparel</p>
 <p align="center">"Own your style"</p>
 <p align='center'>
-Fuku Apparel brings your pop culture needs right to your door, in just one tap.
+Fuku Apparel brings your pop culture needs right to your door, in just one tap.<br>
 Take your pick in our catalogue of original pop culture-inspired designs.<br>
 From subtle nods to more daring ones, Fuku Apparel will help you freely and fashionably love what you love.
 <p>